 While I was there a story of a three year old having been admitted due to his worrisome behavior was told.
 Which goes to show that mental health affects everyone.
 From all walks of life.
 And seeking help does not have an age limit.

 How much does it cost to check myself into a mental hospital?

 This will vary based on your health insurance.
 However most state issued insurance will provide full coverage for treatment of all mental health conditions.

 When you check yourself into a mental institution, can you check yourself out?

 This was something I was concerned about.
-Would I be held against my will if I no longer wanted to stay at the hospital.
+Would I be held even if I no longer wanted to stay at the hospital?
 Well to my relief, my release date was something myself and the attending therapist agreed upon.
 What this means is, while I couldn’t just up and leave because I felt like it.
 I had some say so in the length of my stay and it felt more like a collaborative effort.
 Rather than a dictatorship.

 How long can a mental hospital keep you?

 As I mentioned above, they can request a minimum 72 hour hold on you if they deem it necessary.
 For your safety and those around you.
 Personally, my stay was 48 hours.
 However there were some patients who had been there for longer.
-From what I was told the longest you could be kept in my particular unit was 5 days.
+The longest you would stay, in my particular unit, was 5 days.

 Bottom Line?
 Don’t Be Ashamed to Check Yourself into a Mental Hospital